ts-rest/ts-rest/apps/docs/docs/core/server-errors.md

-# Server Errors
+# Throwing Response Errors

-To return errors that are defined in your contract from your server, you can throw a `TsRestResponseError` from anywhere within your code, and it will be caught by ts-rest and served as a response.
+To respond with errors that are defined in your contract from your server, you can throw a `TsRestResponseError` from anywhere within your code, and it will be caught by ts-rest and served as a response.
 It will still go through any response validations that are enabled.

 ```typescript